|

 them that NYC is too expensive; Schenectady Planetarium; sex

-and drugs; entertainment; tell them it doesn’t suck that
+and drugs; entertainment; tell them it doesnt suck that

 much; welfare is working pretty good; lower taxes; free music